DeNA/mobilize-ssh/README.md

 <a name='section_Configure_Ssh'></a>
 ### Configure Ssh

+The Ssh configuration consists of:
+* tmp_file_dir, which is where files will be stored before being scp'd over to the nodes.
+They will be deleted afterwards, unless the job fails in mid-copy.
+By default this is tmp/file/.
-The Ssh configuration for a development environment consists of nodes, identified by aliases, such as `test_host`.
-This alias is what you should pass into the "node" param over in the Mobilize Runner.
+* nodes, identified by aliases, such as `test_node`.
+This alias is what you should pass into the "node_alias" param over in the ssh.run task.

 Each node has a host, and optionally has a gateway.
 If you don't need a gateway, remove that row from the configuration file.

 Each host and gateway has a series of ssh params:
 * name - the ip address or name of the host
-* key - the name of the ssh key file in your config folder
+* key - the relative path of the ssh key file.
+Default is "config/mobilize/ssh_private.key"
 * port - the port to connect on
 * user - the user you are connecting as